woofpool/cardano-private-testnet-setup/INSTALL_EXECUTABLES.md

   sudo make install
   ```
 - Set the predefined Linux environment variables defining the path to linked libraries and package configs.
-  When building the `cardano-db-sync` executables, it will link in the libsodium library and package config.
+  When building the dependencies needed by `cardano-db-sync` executables, it will link in the libsodium- library and its package config.
   If you like, you may append these lines to your `.bashrc` file to set these variables automatically,
   when you open a bash terminal.
   ```shell